PRs are something that every lifter should know about. It determines if you’re training for a specific purpose or you’re just working out to “be fit”.

 This also allows me to save my entire training notebook on my google drive, which I can search through when I need to.

-Either of these methods work but what matters the most is that you actually track your personal records.
+Both of these methods work, but what matters the most is that you track your personal records.